 Enter The Bulgarian, who built the new kitchen for me, for Mike.

-And with whom I fell school-girlishly, madly, ridiculously, hilariously in love.
+And with whom I fell school-girlishly, madly, ridiculously and very obviously in love.

 Right in front of my dying husband.

-OK, I don’t blame you if you abandon me now.
-What a heinous, horrible, evil, selfish thing to do.
-I’ve read about other widows who were overcome by lust for a younger man – but at least they had the decency to wait until after their husbands had died.
+I’ve read about other widows who were overcome by lust for a younger man – but they had the decency to wait until after their husbands had died.
 Me?
 Nope.
-When I wasn’t picking up prescriptions or reminding Mike about appointments or trying to help him find a comfortable position in which to rest, or something he could eat without feeling sick, or taking the laundry to the laundromat because the basement has also been demoed, I turned into Sally Brown following my Bulgarian Linus around, with little animated hearts visibly pulsing and floating around my head, every time The Bulgarian walked in the house.
-And in addition to Mike, all the guys the Bulgarian brought with him to work the job could see it, and they smirked and snickered.
+When I wasn’t picking up prescriptions or reminding Mike about appointments or trying to help him find a comfortable position in which to rest, or something he could eat without feeling sick, or taking the laundry to the laundromat because the basement had also been demoed, I turned into Sally Brown following my Bulgarian Linus around, with little animated hearts pulsing and floating around my head.
+Mike saw it.
+So did all the workers who came and went, and they snickered and sneered.

-Mike knew me so well.
-He understood why it (the crush on the Bulgarian) happened, and he forgave me for it.
+Mike understood why it happened, and forgave me for it.
 We talked about it.
 Eventually we laughed about it.
-And we forgot about it, during those last few months, when the job was done and Mike made it through, to enjoy and cook in a decent kitchen, at last.
+And we forgot about it, during those last few months, when the job was done and Mike made it through, to enjoy and cook in a decent kitchen for a few months, at last.

 What could possibly have possessed me?

 I plead temporary insanity.
-I really do think that finding out my husband had eighteen months to live sent me over the edge, there.
+I really think that finding out my husband had eighteen months, maybe two years at the most, to live, sent me over the edge.
 Which is what I told The Bulgarian when I apologized to him for it.